 The Group deployed approximately £384m of capital on non-performing loans across its regions in 2024, in line with guidance to deploy at levels above its internally calculated ERC Replacement Rate; sustainably deploying capital from cash flow generated.
 Investments have continued at attractive returns, with the 2024 vintage priced increasing from a 20.4% net Internal Rate of Return ("IRR") (gross expected collections net of variable collection costs) to in excess of 22.5% net IRR.
-Lowell Group continues to benefit strongly from its long-standing, and mutually beneficial forward flow agreements, which accounted for 87% of its 2024 purchases.
+Lowell Group continues to benefit strongly from its long-standing, and mutually beneficial forward flow agreements, which accounted for 83% of its 2024 purchases.

-Collection performance on assets owned has been stable across 2024, delivering at 100% of the Group's balance sheet expectation at Dec-23 for the next 12 months.
+Collection performance on assets owned has been stable across 2024, delivering at 100% of the Group's balance sheet expectation at Dec-23.
 This reflected strong and resilient collection performance across all three regions:

-• UK, which is the Groups largest in terms of debt purchase, delivered at 100% across 2024 when comparing to its balance sheet expectation at Dec-23 for the next 12 months;
+• UK, which is the Groups largest in terms of debt purchase, delivered at 100% across 2024 when comparing to its balance sheet expectation at Dec-23;